Shayan-heydarikhah/sheynshield/Fortinet/FortiGate/CheatSheet/Security-Fabric/SecurityFabric.md

 ## 📌 Version Note

-This cheat sheet is intentionally aligned with the **FortiOS 7.2.0 training material** used for the associated course/lab environment.
+This is intentionally aligned with the **FortiOS 7.2.0 training material** used for the associated course/lab environment.

 ```text
 FortiOS